 Photography is a passion of mine yet one of the hardest tasks I have ever battled.
 Granted running this blog single-handedly is right up there, but photography is very unique to each person.
-Being able to manipulate light and work with composition all at the same time can drive a women mad, yet bring so much joy when those visions come to life.
+Being able to manipulate light and work with composition all at the same time, can drive a woman mad, yet bring so much joy when those visions come to life.

-While I bounce back and forth between light and airy photos to more moody, I am trying to find my style.
+While I bounce back and forth between light and airy photos to moodier, I am trying to find my style.
 But the most rewarding part of photography is there is always something new to learn.
 Never stop learning!

 One thing I love the most about attending conferences is the fire it puts in me.
-So new ideas and passion have been created again, and the drive it gives me to keep trucking despite what circumstances may be!
+New ideas and passion have been created again, and the drive it gives me to keep trucking despite what circumstances maybe!

-With all this conference talk, one thing it has me is hungry!
-Just looking all these colors puts a smile on my face.
+All these colors puts a smile on my face.
 Despite my body screaming for comfort food, it also loves the variety and beautiful colors that fall produce offers.
 Such as butternut squash?
 It takes on a whole new level when caramelized.
 Sweet with a brown sugar aspect.
-The orange of the squash with the red of the crisp apples and the tender, brightly hued green kale makes for one show stopper of a salad!
+The orange of the squash with the red of the crisp apples and the tender, brightly hued green kale makes for one show stopper of a fall harvest salad recipe!

-This salad is a no brainer too.
+This harvest salad recipe is a no brainer too.
 As in, throw it all in a bowl and you are ready for a week worth of noshing.
-Feel free to add chicken for a protein and power packed meal!
+Making it ideal for meal prepping; something I am slightly obsessed with.
+Feel free to add chicken for a protein, power packed meal!